b-vic/port-checker/README.md

 # port-checker
 Connect to destination address(es) on a port to validate connectivity to a remote server.
 Supports IP address or FQDN (fully qualified domain name).

-This class is intentionally using an all in 1 file to simplify being compiled remotely such as in a limited access environment (copy/paste to editor).

-Support for java 8 is to allow legacy environment support.
 Several alternatives to this exist but are not always available nor processed in parallel.
-All you need is java to run and/or javac if you can't upload a .class file.
+All you need is java to run and javac if you can't upload a .class file to your server.

 ## Usage